ca1phas/ca1phas/README.md

 ## Professional Summary

 Aspiring Full-Stack AI Engineer with a 3.9866 CGPA in Applied Mathematics with Computing.
 Specialized in bridging the gap between complex engineering and end-user value through end-to-end agentic application development.
 Strong technical foundation in full-stack frameworks, combined with award-winning public speaking skills.
+Looking for a 3-month AI Engineering Internship from Oct to Dec 2026.

 ## Education